trailofbits/testing-handbook/content/docs/languages/rust/40-supply-chain-analysis.md

 Even if a dependency doesn't have vulns, it's still worth knowing if it can be updated.

-For that task you [use `cargo-outdated` tool](https://github.com/kbknapp/cargo-outdated), which lists dependencies that have newer versions available:
+For that task, you [use `cargo-outdated` tool](https://github.com/kbknapp/cargo-outdated), which lists dependencies that have newer versions available:

 ```bash
 cargo outdated --workspace